kalikho/gg-mpc-assignment-pbr/README.md

 ## Introduction

-[Create React App](https://github.com/facebook/create-react-app) is a quick way to get started with React development and it requires no build configuration.
-But it completely hides the build config which makes it difficult to extend.
-It also requires some additional work to integrate it with an existing Node.js/Express backend application.
+[gg-mpc-assignment-pbr]is an implementation of 2 Party threshold ECDSA signature scheme.
+The master key is divided into two parts i) A client part and ii) A server part.
+The client signs the message with the client key and sends the signed message alongwith the server key to the server.
+The server signs the received message with the provided server key.
+Then the server combines client signature with the server signature and verifies the signature.
+If both the signatures are valid the verification returns a True else fails.

-This is a simple full stack [React](https://reactjs.org/) application with a [Node.js](https://nodejs.org/en/) and [Express](https://expressjs.com/) backend.
+This is a  full stack [React](https://reactjs.org/) application with a [Node.js](https://nodejs.org/en/) and [Express](https://expressjs.com/) and [Python3 and Shell Script] backend.
 Client side code is written in React and the backend API is written using Express.
 This application is configured with [Airbnb's ESLint rules](https://github.com/airbnb/javascript) and formatted through [prettier](https://prettier.io/).

 ### Development mode